 NOTE: The procedures described below are for isolation and culture of primary neurons from E14 mouse cortex or E18 rat cortex.
 Neurons isolated from other central nervous system (CNS) regions or gestational days can also be used.
-Refer to Prins3 for a detailed procedure for the dissection of the cortex.
+Refer to O'Connor et al.3 for a detailed procedure for dissecting the cortex.